Twee

 Dice

-You are encouraged to roleplay your character as embodying their active attribute.
+You are encouraged to roleplay your character as embodying this active attribute.

 Rolls are largely self-determined by player intention, but the facilitator will regularly call strays as they are caught in freeform dialogue.